Tamburkey/fullstack-nanodegree-vm/vagrant/tournament/README.md

 # FSND Tournament Results Project

-* Set up database schema using tournament.sql.
+* Set up PostgreSQL database schema using tournament.sql.
 * Wrote client program tournament.py which is used by tournament_test.py to access the database.
 * Implemented basic swiss tournament functionality.
 More information on the swiss tournament can be found below.